nelvadas/gcloud-containerbuilder-tutorials/README.md

-# Table of Contents
+# Landing of container's images on Google Container Registry
 1. [Google Cloud Builder](#gcb)
 2. [Docker push](#dockerpush)
 3. [Skopeo](#skopeo)

-# Landing of container's images on Google Container Registry

 Google Cloud Platform (GCP) offers various services to build and host containers apps including a private container registry: Google Container Registry (GCR).
 In case you want to deploy a cloud app on GCP, it may be a good idea to have a local container registry in GCP infrastructure.